'Had a Few Throwdowns' - South Africa Legend Makes Controversial Remark on David Miller After Champions Trophy 2025 Semi-Final Ton Goes in Vain

 We need a foreign coach not a local .. doubt anyone would want it .. don’t be easily pleased with test final my friend ..— Herschelle Gibbs (@hershybru) March 5, 2025

 New Zealand had won the toss and opted to bat first.
-That proved to be the correct decision as centuries from Rachin Ravindra (108) and Kane Williamson (102) led them to 362/6, which is also the highest-ever team score in the history of Champions Trophy.
+Centuries from Rachin Ravindra (108) and Kane Williamson (102) led to 362/6, the highest team score in the history of the tournament.
 Skipper Mitchell Santner (3/43) was the pick of the Kiwi bowlers.
-New Zealand will next face India in Sunday’s Champions Trophy final in Dubai.
-India had defeated Australia by four wickets in the other semi-final on Tuesday.
+New Zealand will next face India in the Champions Trophy 2025 final in Dubai on March 9.
+India had defeated Australia by four wickets in the other semi-final on March 4.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.